ryan-berger/golang_tv/README.md

 cmake -GNinja -DLLVM_ENABLE_RTTI=ON -DLLVM_ENABLE_EH=ON -DBUILD_SHARED_LIBS=ON -DCMAKE_BUILD_TYPE=Debug -DLLVM_ENABLE_ASSERTIONS=ON -DLLVM_ENABLE_PROJECTS="llvm;clang" ../llvm
 ```

+So that tinygo-org/go-llvm (well, the fork) can get all the backend generation dependencies it needs.

-Change the end of Alive2's build command from
+Then, Change the end of Alive2's build command from

 ```
 Release ..